AnyECG: Foundational Models for Multitask Cardiac Analysis in Real-World Settings: Downstream Application

 \subsection{ECG Datasets}

-To evaluate the performance of \model and baseline models, we utilized a comprehensive set of ECG datasets that include all available unlabeled data during pretraining.
+To evaluate the performance of \model and baseline models, we utilized a comprehensive set of ECG datasets that include all available unlabeled data during pre-training.
 These datasets cover a wide spectrum of cardiac conditions, patient demographics, and recording scenarios, ensuring robust testing across diverse settings.
 For various downstream tasks, we mixed all datasets together to minimize biases introduced by individual datasets and to better validate the model's generalizability.
 This approach reduces the discrepancies arising from different data sources and enhances the unified capability of the model.
 The detailed data construction of the datasets can be found in Table~\ref{tab:ecg_datasets}.
 All datasets are formatted in WFDB format, including associated binary and text files that detail signal attributes and clinical annotations using SNOMED-CT codes.
-Detailed information about the datasets is provided in Appendix \ref{sec:Datasets}.